 About Us

-The Salsa Matei Dance School was founded in 2008 by Matei Livianu in order to bring a unique style of instruction to Boston dancers.
+The Salsa Matei Dance School was founded in 2008 by Matei in order to bring a unique style of instruction to Boston dancers.
 While many studios teach mainly patterns, we focus on all four fundamentals of salsa in our classes: steps -- where you put your feet, rhythm -- keeping time with the music, style -- body isolation and improvisation, and partnering -- feeling your partner without having to see them.
 We teach you what to do with your body and arms, show you how to do it, and explain why you do it.
 By varying the focus throughout the class, we keep it fun and interesting while providing you with the tools to become a great dancer.

 Contact us for more information